zegetech/zegetech.github.io/_posts/2019-03-07-testing-rails-app.md

 ```bash
     docker-compose exec app rubocop
 ```
->> 23 files inspected, 80 offenses detected
+>23 files inspected, 80 offenses detected

 Auto-correct offenses?
 ```bash
     docker-compose exec app rubocop -a
 ```
->> 23 files inspected, 80 offenses detected, 80 offenses corrected
+>23 files inspected, 80 offenses detected, 80 offenses corrected

-Look out for the next part of this post where we get down to the how of writing tests.
+Look out for the next part of this post where we get down to writing tests.